khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-01/Note-01.md

 ## NodeJS Release Cycle

-The release cycle of Node.js consists of several different types of releases, including Long-Term Support (LTS) and Current releases.
-As of my last knowledge update in September 2021, here's an overview of the Node.js release cycle:
+The release cycle of Node.js consists of several different types of releases, including Long-Term Support (LTS) and Current releases. here's an overview of the Node.js release cycle:

 ### Long-Term Support (LTS) Releases